faizjamil/learning-dump/red_hat_stuff/ansible/notes.md

 A code is written once for the installation and deployed multiple times, allows for deployment of services consistently.

 Pull configuration: Nodes check with the server periodically and fetch the configurations from it.
 Need to install some sort of client on each node.
+(Examples: Chef and Puppet)

 Push configuration: Server pushes configuration to the nodes.

 Ansible is a push type of configuration management tool.
 Meaning that on the parent (or server) node is where you write your configurations and push those files to your managed (or client) nodes.

+# Architecture
+Local machine: Where you install Ansible
+Node: A system to be controlledd by the local machine
+Module: A collection of config files
+Inventory: A document that groups the nodes under specific labels.
+The path to your inventory (also called hosts) file is commonly `/etc/ansible/hosts`

+Local machine is where your module and inventory are stored.

+Local machine connects to the nodes via an SSH client.

 # How to install general guidelines and procedures

 To install ansible for your specific distro, go to the official site for installation instructions.

+In general it is recommended by the official Ansible site to install Ansible through `pip3` (Referred to as such on Ubuntu. might be called `pip` if Python 3 is the only version of Python you have installed)

 After installing ansible you must add at least one host in the /etc/ansible/hosts file (also known as the Inventory)